Vin-Jex/dent-clack/README.md

 - Who can contribute?
   - Anyone with a github account and who is signed up for [hacktoberfest](https://hacktoberfest.digitalocean.com/) :)
-- Are you getting paid for this?
-  - Sadly no. But we think we should.
-This is 100% unofficial and we do it for fun, fame and glory.
 - Who are you and why are you doing this?
   - I are a programmer from Nigeria [Vincent](https://www.linkedin.com/in/pythoniclaver/).
    I'm doing this because I love Open Source and Hacktoberfest.
 I want to make it easier for people to get started with Hacktoberfest and Open Source.